Skip to content

 Check closely

-Impersonation is often used to make a phishing link, fake giveaway, fake shop, romance approach, or account-recovery pitch look legitimate.
+Impersonation is often used to make a phishing link, fake giveaway, fake shop, romance approach, or account-recovery pitch feel legitimate.

-Do not: send ID documents, money, or codes to a DM account that claims it can verify or restore you.
+Send ID documents to a DM account that claims it can verify or restore you.

 Your Instagram account was taken over